gabrieli/swarm-coding/docs/testing/INTEGRATION_TESTING.md

 # Integration Testing Guide

-This guide covers integration testing practices for the Pulse project, focusing on testing interactions with external services like Supabase, AI services, and network APIs.
+This guide covers integration testing practices for your project, focusing on testing interactions with external services like backend APIs, AI services, and network APIs.

 ## Overview